chfanghr/typeclassopedia-exercises/README.md

 more t*....
 ```

+Convert a n-dimensional nested structure to a single value.

 ### Derived folds

 1. Implement `toList :: Foldable f => f a -> [a]` in terms of either `foldr` or `foldMap`.